Tongue and Groove Plywood(2 Products)

 Softwood Plywood Tongue and Groove floor panels are purposed to withstand impact and other forms of bruising in flooring situations, site hoarding, roof decking, and vehicle bodywork.

-Tongue & Groove
+Frequently Asked Tongue & Groove Plywood Questions

 Hardwood plywood sheets are typically used for products like furniture and cabinets, while Softwood plywood is generally utilised for construction and industrial purposes.

 The trees hardwood are typically sourced from tend to be slower growing, resulting in denser wood.